hackdou/initblog.com/_posts/2019-02-13-dirty-sock.markdown

 [The snapd team's response](https://bugs.launchpad.net/snapd/+bug/1813365){:target="_blank"} to disclosure was swift and appropriate.
 Working with them directly was incredibly pleasant, and I am very thankful for their hard work and kindness.
 Really, this type of interaction makes me feel very good about being an Ubuntu user myself.

 # TL;DR
-snapd serves up a REST API attached to a local UNIX_AF socket.
+snapd serves up a REST API attached to a local AF_UNIX socket.
 Access control to restricted API functions is accomplished by querying the UID associated with any connections made to that socket.
 User-controlled socket peer data can be affected to overwrite a UID variable during string parsing in a for-loop.
 This allows any user to access any API function.

 With access to the API, there are multiple methods to obtain root.
 The exploits linked above demonstrate two possibilities.